Walter Montillo: Universidad de Chile

-Actuating at Universidad de Chile, after a poor beginning, he started becoming a notorious player, as well as one of the La Us most respectable ones, considered by the manager Sergio Markarián itself the one who usually commanded the moves in the team.
-In the 2010 Copa Libertadores, he obtained visibility in Brazil, after good appearances in the matches against Flamengo, doing even a beautiful coverage goal in the second match.
+Actuating at Universidad de Chile, he started gaining a reputation, managed by Sergio Markarián.
+In the 2010 Copa Libertadores, he obtained visibility in Brazil, after appearances in the matches against Flamengo, scoring a goal in the second match.

 Although losing it, they won over Flamengo by away goal.
 During the competition, Montillo dedicated his goals to his newborn baby Santino, who has Down syndrome; he grew visibly emotional after the crowd then chanted in support of Santino.

 During the campaign in La U into Libertadores, Montillo became harassed in many Brazilian teams, including Flamengo and Vasco da Gama, but the one who really did get the Argentinean midfielder was Cruzeiro; even though his contract renew with Universidad de Chile until 2014, after rejecting the Flamengo's offer.
 His hiring at the Celeste squad was announced on July 2 by US$3.5 million, and he joined the club after Universidad de Chile finished playing the Copa Libertadores, which the team left in the semifinals.

 Cruzeiro

 2010

 On 15 August, he made his debut against São Paulo FC, in a 2–2 away draw, making an assist to the 83rd-minute goal by Thiago Ribeiro.
 Montillo scored his first goal against Corinthians in a 1–0 win in the 3rd minute, match that took in place in Uberlândia.
-Besides conducting the team's midfield, he showed himself as a scorer as never did before — in 15 matches, he scored 7 times, beating his total score at San Lorenzo, which he considered the best moment in its career —.
+Besides conducting the team's midfield, he showed himself as a scorer — in 15 matches, he scored 7 times, beating his total score at San Lorenzo, which he considered the best moment in its career.
 With Montillo, the squad's avail increased from 50% to 62%.

-In 2010's December 5, after Cruzeiro get the runner-up in the Brazilian League, montillo was laureate with the Armando Nogueira Trophy as the best player in the competition.
-In the following day, he got Placars Bola de Prata as one of the best midfielders of the League, receiving it from the hands of Sorín — an oldschool idol in Cruzeiro.
+In 2010's December 5, after Cruzeiro get the runner-up in the Brazilian League, Montillo was laureate with the Armando Nogueira Trophy as the best player in the competition.
+In the following day, he got Placars Bola de Prata as one of the best midfielders of the League, receiving it from the hands of Sorín — an old school idol in Cruzeiro.